 Debbie Kurzweil, Governance Chair

-Rachel Ezrine Wasserman was driven to her role as the Executive Director of the Jewish Women’s Fund of Atlanta (JWFA) by her passion for gender equity and social justice.
+Rachel Ezrine Wasserman was driven to her role as the Chief Executive Officer of Jewish Women’s Fund of Atlanta (JWFA) by her passion for gender equity and social justice.
 Rachel joined JWFA in August 2012 when it was still in its infancy, and she has used her vast non-profit expertise to propel JWFA to unforeseen heights, including overseeing its first community study and subsequent signature grant dedicated to lifting up Jewish women and girls in Atlanta.
 Under her leadership, JWFA has developed an international reputation for being a funder of innovative programs promoting social change and gender justice.

 Since working with JWFA, Rachel has received the Pinnacle Award from Jewish Federation of Greater Atlanta, was twice selected by Atlanta Jewish Times as one of its “40 Under 40,” and was honored as one of the top 25 nonprofit innovators in Atlanta.
 She is a sought-after speaker and writer about philanthropy, women’s leadership, women in the workforce, and giving circles.
 Rachel serves on the Community Advisory Board for the Junior League of Atlanta and was profiled in VoyageATL in 2020 and ShoutoutAtlanta in 2021.